 New Check Valves & Plans for More

-To date, Charleston has installed 22 new in-line check valves in West Ashley and the Peninsula and has plans for more.
+Charleston has installed over 22 new in-line check valves in West Ashley and the Peninsula and has plans for more.
 The City intends to continue investigating how this strategy for managing tidal inundation can further be utilized in other low-lying areas in West Ashley, James Island, and Johns Island.

 Many outfalls in the City are gravity fed and drain to bodies of water that are tidally influenced.
 During high tides, seawater often enters stormwater outfalls and water can back up far enough in low lying areas to result in backflow flooding on streets, even on a sunny day.
 Check valves can be installed in appropriate areas to prevent this tidal intrusion nuisance and protect salt sensitive vegetation near storm drains.